The Macra Terror: Production

-Missing Episodes & Animation
+Missing episodes and animated adaptation

 All episodes of The Macra Terror are missing from the BBC archives.
 38 seconds worth of footage survives from episode 2, mainly focusing on when Ben and Polly are attacked by the Macra.
 The controller's death at the end also survives, alongside the reprise of said death in episode 3.
 These clips only exist because they were cut by Australian censors and never returned to the BBC.
 Various brief clips on 8mm cine film recorded by an unknown fan in Australia survive from episode 3, mainly focusing on the Doctor and his companions.

 In February 2018, work began on an animated version of the serial, directed by Charles Norton and produced by BBC Studios.
 The production made use of animation facilities at Sun & Moon animation studio in Bristol.
 All character designs were drawn by lead artist Martin Geraghty.
 The bulk of the animation used Toon Boom Harmony's master controller.
 The animation first aired on BBC America on 26 December 2019.
+For production reasons, the animated version excised parts of the original story.
+In the original episode 1, Polly gets a pixie cut and the Doctor gets a makeover so that he will look less scruffy, which he rebels against and reverts to his original look.
+In order to save them the expense of additional character designs for the Doctor (one messy and one neat) and for Polly (one with longer hair, one with shorter), Sun & Moon omitted this sequence and showed Polly with a pixie cut from the beginning.